GawLay/SendingGmail-usingOAuth2/README.md

 download required jar files from this link http://www.mediafire.com/file/6lo99cjmk7y52o9/11.JavaMailApiJars.zip/file

-You need to set your package name and SHA KEY to Google API CONSOLE
+You need to create new PROJECT and set your package name and SHA KEY in Google API CONSOLE